scottjehl/PE/README.md

 <h1 data-pe="greetings" data-pe-text="[][1]">hello</h1>
 ```

 This shorthand syntax is convenient when specifying many attributes from the same object.
-You can also use the shorthand for child elements.
+You can also use the shorthand for child elements of any depth, and the same context will be used until a child element binds to an object or array itself.

 Data Source:
 ```js